Assam govt plans to set up cultural centre at Bhupen Hazarika's Kuthori house | Entertainment

 Assam govt plans to set up cultural centre at Bhupen Hazarika's Kuthori house

-The Assam government proposes to set up a cultural project at the site in Nagaon district, which will include a museum, a cinema hall and a library to preserve Hazarikas creations, including his songs and literary works, he said.The Dada Saheb Phalke awardee had bought the land under the Kaliabor sub-division in 1974 and built a house, naming it Apun Ghar home of ones own.
+The Assam government proposes to set up a cultural project at the site in Nagaon district, which will include a museum, a cinema hall and a library to preserve Hazarikas creations, including his songs and literary works, he said.The Bharat Ratna awardee had bought the land under the Kaliabor sub-division in 1974 and built a house, naming it Apun Ghar home of ones own.

 - Country: